yasirbhutta/yasirbhutta.github.io/canva/index.md

 ## Review Questions

+1. What is a Canva Template, and what are its key features?
+2. What are the main purposes of using the Elements tab in Canva?
+3. Can you differentiate between free and premium elements in the Elements tab?
+How?

+**Answer:**

+There are two key ways to tell free elements apart from premium elements in Canva's Elements tab:

+1. **Look for the crown symbol:**  Free elements will have a simple icon, while premium elements will be marked with a small crown (♛) in the bottom right corner.
+This crown signifies that a license fee is required to use the element.

+2. **Hover over the element:** When you hover your cursor over an element, a small tooltip appears.
+This tooltip will display information about the element, including whether it's free or a premium element.
+It'll simply say "Free" or have a crown icon (♛) next to it.

+By using these methods, you can easily identify which elements are free to use and which ones require a purchase or a Canva Pro/Teams subscription for unlimited access.

-1. What is the primary function of `BG Remover` in Canva?
+4. What is the primary function of `BG Remover` in Canva?
-2. How does `Magic Eraser tool` work in Canva?
+5. How does `Magic Eraser tool` work in Canva?
-3. Describe the purpose of `Magic Expand` feature in Canva.
+6. Describe the purpose of `Magic Expand` feature in Canva.
-4. What is the purpose of using `Text to Image` in Canva?
+7. What is the purpose of using `Text to Image` in Canva?
-5. What is the purpose of using `Magic Edit` in Canva?
+8. What is the purpose of using `Magic Edit` in Canva?

 ## References and Bibliography